frerich/frerich.github.io/README.md

   well as PDF documentation from the DocBook sources.
 * Staffed the froglogic booth at various conferences in Europe and the USA.
-* I created and maintained an IMAP server running exim and dovecot on FreeBSD; the system authenticates users agianst an LDAP database.
-This system is used every day by about 8 developers and required no maintenance efforts in the last twelve months.
+* I created and maintained an IMAP server running exim and dovecot on FreeBSD; the system authenticates users against an LDAP database.
+This system is used every day by almost the entire company and required no maintenance efforts in the last twelve months.
 * Conducted on-site trainings for customers on two occasions.
 * Coordinates release testing and packaging for a number of product releases.